Suavek85/Music-Song-App-with-Redux/README.md

 # Music Song App with Redux (IN PROGRESS)

-> Reactjs app with Redux for finding songs and adding them to your Favorites.
-IN PROGRESS
+> Reactjs app with Redux for finding songs, adding them to your Favorites and watching them on Youtube instantly.

 ## Table of Contents